Summary

 Caffeine blocks adenosine receptors temporarily, but when it clears, adenosine acts even more potently.

-"Caffeine is really borrowing against the adenosine system with interest.
-When that caffeine is dislodged from the receptor, adenosine can act even more potently."
+"Yes, but then when that caffeine is dislodged from the receptor, then the adenosine can act even more potently at those receptors."